 The dashboard is a tab located at the bottom of the P4V screen.
 To display the dashboard, choose View>Dashboard.
-To configure the tasks displayed in the dashboard, click the Settings button with the tashboard at the top right corner of the tab.
+To configure the tasks displayed in the dashboard, click the Settings button what is displayed at the top right corner of the tab.